Transmission voie-machine

-Transmission Voie-Machine (TVM, English: track-to-train transmission) is a form of in-cab signalling originally deployed in France and is mainly used on high-speed railway lines.
+Transmission voie-machine ([tʁɑ̃smisjɔ̃ vwamaʃin]; TVM; 'Track-to-train transmission') is a form of in-cab signalling originally deployed in France and is mainly used on high-speed railway lines.
 TVM-300 was the first version, followed by TVM-430.

 TVM-300 was developed in the 1970s as part of the TGV project.
 At speeds faster than 220 kilometres per hour, TGV trains only run along dedicated tracks designated as lignes à grande vitesse (LGV).
 When travelling at high speed, it is not possible for the driver to accurately see colour-light railway signals at the side of the track.
 Signalling information is instead transmitted to the train and displayed on the train driver's dashboard.
 The driver is shown the safe operating speed, measured in kilometres per hour.

 The 1980s-developed TVM-430 system provides more information than traditional signalling systems would allow, including track gradient profiles and information about the state of signalling blocks further ahead.
 This high degree of automation does not remove the train from driver control, although there are special safety mechanisms that can safely bring the train to a stop in the event of driver error.

 Background

 History

 The TVM system was developed by the French group Compagnie de Signaux et d'Entreprises Electriques (CSEE), now part of Hitachi Rail STS.

 Two versions of TVM signalling, TVM-430 and TVM-300, are in use on the LGV.
 TVM-430, a newer system, was first installed on the LGV Nord to the Channel Tunnel and Belgium, and supplies trains with more information than TVM-300.
 Amongst other benefits, TVM-430 allows a train's onboard computer system to generate a continuous speed control curve in the event of an emergency brake activation, effectively forcing the driver to reduce speed safely without releasing the brake.
+TVM-430 is also utilized on the KTX network in South Korea, further enhancing high-speed rail operations in the region.

 TVM-430 was presented from an intended "modular and flexible" range of signalling system levels from TVM-400 up to TVM-440 (optional automatic train control) and TVM-450 (full driverless control).